petermattia/petermattia/about.md

 to create platforms for autonomous scientific research.

 If you really want to know more about me, [click here](/personal).

+This is my personal website.
+The views expressed on this page are mine alone and not those of my employer.

 ### Which Peter Attia are you?